tldr-pages/tldr/pages/common/cvs.md

 `cvs commit -m "{{message}}" {{path/to/file}}`

-- Update working directory from repository:
+- Update the working directory from the remote repository:

 `cvs update`